This article explains the relationship between anxiety and coordination problems and clumsiness.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptoms coordination problems, clumsiness, and incoordination.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the anxiety symptoms coordination problems, clumsiness, and incoordination.

 1. Louisiana State University Health Sciences Center.
 “Emotional Stress Can Affect Motor Coordination and Other Cerebellum-Dependent Cognitive Functions: Study.”
 News-Medical.net, News Medical, 4 Oct.
 2012..

 2. YC, Li, et al. “Motor coordination problems and psychological distress in young adults: A test of the Environmental Stress Hypothesis.”
 NCBI PubMed, 4 June 2018.

 3 Abd-Elfattah, Hoda M., et al. “Physical and Cognitive Consequences of Fatigue: A Review.”
 NeuroImage, Academic Press, 24 Feb.
 2015.

 4. Cortes, N., et al. “Differential Effects of Fatigue on Movement Variability.”
 US National Library of Medicine, Mar.
 2014.

 5. Williamson, A., et al. “Moderate sleep deprivation produces impairments in cognitive and motor performance equivalent to legally prescribed levels of alcohol intoxication.”
 NCBI PubMed, Oct.
 2000.